josdejong/svelte-jsoneditor/README.md

   </div>
   ```

-- `validationParser: JSON = JSON`.
+- `validationParser: JSONParser = JSON`.
 Only applicable when a `validator` is provided.
 This is the same as `parser`, except that this parser is used to parse the data before sending it to the validator.
 Configure a custom JSON parser that is used to parse JSON before passing it to the `validator`.
 By default, the built-in `JSON` parser is used.
 When passing a custom `validationParser`, make sure the output of the parser is supported by the configured `validator`.
 So, when the `validationParser` can output `bigint` numbers or other numeric types, the `validator` must also support that.
 In tree mode, when `parser` is not equal to `validationParser`, the JSON document will be converted before it is passed to the `validator` via `validationParser.parse(parser.stringify(json))`.

+- `pathParser: JSONPathParser`.
+An optional object with a parse and stringify method to parse and stringify a `JSONPath`, which is an array with property names.
+The `pathParser` is used in the path editor in the navigation bar, which is opened by clicking the edit button on the right side of the navigation bar.
+The `pathParser.parse` function is allowed to throw an Error when the input is invalid.
+By default, a JSON Path notation is used, which looks like `$.data[2].nested.property`.
+Alternatively, it is possible to use for example a JSON Pointer notation like `/data/2/nested/property` or something custom-made.
+Related helper functions: `parseJSONPath` and `stringifyJSONPath`, `parseJSONPointer` and `compileJSONPointer`.

 - `onError(err: Error)`.
   Callback fired when an error occurs.
 Default implementation is to log an error in the console and show a simple alert message to the user.